Who are the men that pick for scraps amongst the ruins at the end of history?

 They're all, you know, they're all not related to each other.

-And, you know, like, just because something has a fuzzy border to it does not make it any less real.
+And, you know, like just because something has a fuzzy border to it does not make it any less real.

-It's not the border any less real.
+You know, you can't make the border any less real.

 Exactly.

-Well, for example, you know, the greatest example of this is literally colours.
+Well, for example, you know, the greatest example of this is literally colours, you know, red, blue, green, purple, yellow.

-Oh, I can't exactly tell what that specific bit on the border case is, but you know exactly what the actual colours, the platonic ideal of those colours are.
+Yeah, red exists, blue exists, these things exist, but if you go on the color spectrum, there's points where red fades into blue, blue fades into green, and the actual overlap of these things, yeah, like, oh, maybe that's a blue green, maybe that's more of a turquoise, oh, I can't exactly tell what that specific bit on the border case is, but you know exactly what the actual colours, the platonic ideal of those colours are.

 Well, another thing as well, Bo, is just that obviously you see it more clearly because you've actually got a bit of vitality, right?

-Whereas you can see, and the reason I bring that up is because when you look at the way that this paragraph here is framed, it's like, but the question of integration and eventual assimilation is no less urgent.
+Whereas you can see, and the reason I bring that up is because when you look at the way that this paragraph here is framed, it's like, but the question question of integration and eventual assimilation is no less urgent.

 There are now, and in the future will be, many children in England who were born elsewhere or who are descended from a foreign-born parent.